 Java AWT Tutorial

-Java AWT (Abstract Windowing Toolkit) is an API to develop GUI or window-based application in java.
+Java AWT (Abstract Window Toolkit) is an API to develop GUI or window-based applications in java.

 Java AWT components are platform-dependent i.e. components are displayed according to the view of operating system.
-AWT is heavyweight i.e. its components uses the resources of system.
+AWT is heavyweight i.e. its components are using the resources of OS.